vmware/vic-product/docs/user_doc/vic_vsphere_admin/plugins_vcsa.md

 9. Navigate to `/vic/ui/VCSA`, run the installer script, and follow the prompts.<pre>cd vic/ui/VCSA</pre><pre>./install.sh</pre>
 	1. Enter the IP address of the vCenter Server instance.
 	1. Enter the user name and password for the vCenter Server administrator account.
-	2. Enter **yes** to confirm that you trust the host and wait for the install process to finish.
+	2. Enter **yes** if the vCenter Server certificate thumbprint is legitimate, and wait for the install process to finish.
 10. When the installation finishes, stop and restart the services of your management clients.
 	1. Restart the HTML5 vSphere Client service.<pre>service-control --stop vsphere-ui</pre><pre>service-control --start vsphere-ui</pre>
 	2. Restart the Flex-based vSphere Web Client service.<pre>service-control --stop vsphere-client</pre><pre>service-control --start vsphere-client</pre>